 Featuring a signature cameo by the director and a stunning chase sequence through the British Museum, Blackmail (1929) was shot and released simultaneously in silent and sound versions; the latter release was the first British sound film production.

-Join us for a screening of the silent film, with live piano accompaniment by pianist Michael Mortilla.
-There will be a post screening discussion with Michael that will be moderated by Charles Wolfe, UCSB Professor of Film & Media Studies.
+We were joined for a screening of the silent film, with live piano accompaniment by Pianist Michael Mortilla.
+There was a post screening discussion with Michael that was moderated by Charles Wolfe (Film and Media Studies, UCSB).

 Pianist Michael Mortilla